LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 }

 ```
+This may not always be preferable though.
+It really just depends on the situation as returning a sentinel value could be considered part of normal flow.
 Higher level languages tend to avoid status errors because exceptions are a way to force compliance.
 The way C handles errors allows for errors to be silently ignored if not checked for hence this rule's existence.
-Hence why it is a feature that exceptions will bubble up to what ever can handle it, and if it reaches the very top the program crashes.
+To avoid this, it is a feature that exceptions will bubble up to what ever can handle it, and if it reaches the very top the program crashes.
-Although it is not like C can not do this.
+Although it is not like C cannot do this.
 NASA mentions it themselves that error values must be checked to return it up the call chain in effect creating this bubbling effect.
 It is just more clean looking in higher level languages.
-The more nuanced part of try/catch is the how it applies to checking the return value of functions.
+The more nuanced part of try/catch is how it applies to checking the return value of functions.
 An exception is not exactly a return value.
-It is an indication of error that so happens to act as a return value when it occurs.
+It is an indication of error that can act as some kind of return when it occurs.
 This is where the nuance in the implementation of this rule exists because how it is treated as a return is dependent on the language's main philosophy.

 #### Easier to Ask For Forgiveness than Permission (EAFP)